mediaexplorer74/DodoArchipelago/README.md

 ## ToDo
 - Explore Assets folder
-- See Content: maybe, double resources (soundes, images and fx effects!)
+- See Content: maybe, double resources (sounds, images and fx effects!)

 ## .
 As is.
 Learn purposes only.
 DIY.